compulim/message-port-rpc/README.md

 ### Do I need to sequence the calls myself?

-No, you don't need to wait for the call to return before making another call.
+No, you do not need to wait for a call to return before making another call.

 Internally, all calls are isolated by their own pair of `MessagePort` and processed asynchronously.